dotnet/samples/README.md

 specific to Visual Studio and require Visual Studio 2017 or later.
 In addition, some samples show platform specific features and will require a specific platform.
-Other samples and snippets require the .NET Framework and will run on Windows platforms, and will need Visual Studio to build.
+Other samples and snippets require the .NET Framework and will run on Windows platforms, and will need the Developer Pack for the target Framework version.

 ## Creating new samples